 - Vana Belle Koh Samui, a Luxury Collection Resort (26,000 Starpoints from 40,000)

-As you can see, the savings are pretty significant and the steep redemption rates are reduced further by the 5th night free benefit.
+As you can see, the savings are pretty significant.
+The steep redemption rates are reduced further by the 5th night free benefit.
 Before your redeem your valuable, hard-to-come-by Starpoints for one of these awards, be sure to check paid rates and figure out whether redeeming Barclay Arrival Miles makes more sense.
 Rates at Vana Belle are actually pretty reasonable, so it might make more sense to hold onto your Starpoints and book a paid stay with Arrival Miles instead.

 ❑ Apply for the 35,000 Point Offer from the Starwood Preferred Guest Credit Card.
-By now you’ve probably been bombarded with emails, tweets, and blog posts about the 35,000 point sign-up bonus offered by both the American Express Starwood Preferred Guest Credit Card and Starwood Preferred Guest Business Credit Card.
-This bonus is 10,000 points higher than normal and 5,000 points higher than the usual “best” offer that pops up every few months.
-The SPG Amex personal card has a $3,000 spending requirement that has to be met within 3 months, while the SPG Business card requires $5,000 to be spent in 3 months.
+By now you’ve probably gotten tons of emails, tweets, and blog posts about the 35,000 point sign-up bonus offered by both the Amex SPG cards.
+This bonus is 10,000 points higher than normal.
+It’s also 5,000 points higher than the usual “best” offer that pops up every few months.
+The SPG Amex personal card has a $3,000 spending requirement that has to be met within 3 months, Meanwhile the SPG Business card requires $5,000 to be spent in 3 months.

-Take it from a completely unbiased source (i.e. I have no affiliate links): This is a great offer and if you haven’t gotten the sign-up bonus before, you should absolutely to it now.
+Take it from a completely unbiased source: This is a great offer and if you haven’t gotten the sign-up bonus before, you should absolutely to it now.
 That being said, American Express does offer cardholders the opportunity to earn 5,000 points for each successful card referral (up to 55,000 points per card type).
 So if you’re thinking of applying for this card and need a referral, I’d be happy to send you one. 😉

-While 35,000 points is pretty pathetic for most other credit cards, this is the best offer we’ve seen from the Starwood cards.
-Factoring in the extra 3,000 – 5,000 points you’ll earn after meeting the spending requirement and the 5,000 mile bonus for every 20,000 Starpoints transferred to an airline partner, the sign-up bonus is equivalent to 50,000 airline miles.
-I would personally transfer them to Alaska Mileage Plan, perhaps for a one-way business class award to Asia on Cathay Pacific with a free stopover in Hong Kong.
-Or maybe put them to use for a premium Starwood award – a new list will probably be generated after the current line-up expires on March 8.
+While 35,000 points is pretty pathetic for most other credit cards, this is the best offer we’ve seen from the SPG cards.
+Factor in the extra 3,000 – 5,000 points you’ll earn after meeting the spending requirement and the 5,000 mile bonus for every 20,000 Starpoints transferred to an airline partner, the sign-up bonus is equivalent to 50,000 airline miles.
+I would transfer them to Alaska Mileage Plan, perhaps for a one-way business class award to Asia on Cathay Pacific.
+Or maybe put them to use for a premium Starwood award.

 - The Driskill Hotel in Austin, Texas (20,000 points per night)